UC San Diego looks to end streak vs UC Riverside

-BOTTOM LINE: UC Riverside looks to extend UC San Diego's conference losing streak to five games.
+BOTTOM LINE: UC Riverside looks to extend UC San Diego's conference losing streak to six games.
 UC San Diego's last Big West win came against the UC Davis Aggies 89-69 on Jan.
-22. UC Riverside fell short in a 73-67 game at home to UC Irvine in its last outing.
+22. UC Riverside won 81-75 at UC San Diego in its last outing.

-SUPER SENIORS: UC Riverside has benefited heavily from its seniors.
-Arinze Chidom, Zyon Pullin, Jock Perry and Dominick Pickett have collectively accounted for 62 percent of the team's scoring this year and 64 percent of all Highlanders points over the team's last five games.
+SUPER SENIORS: UC Riverside has relied heavily on its seniors.
+Arinze Chidom, Zyon Pullin, Jock Perry and Dominick Pickett have collectively accounted for 63 percent of the team's scoring this year and 65 percent of all Highlanders points over the team's last five games.

-STEPPING IT UP: The Tritons have scored 63.8 points per game against Big West opponents so far, an improvement from the zero per game they put up in non-conference play.ACCURATE ARINZE: Chidom has connected on 35.9 percent of the 39 3-pointers he's attempted and has made 4 of 10 over the last three games.
-He's also converted 58.8 percent of his foul shots this season.
+TAKE IT UP A NOTCH: The Tritons have scored 65 points per game across nine conference games, an improvement from the zero per game they managed against non-conference competition.ACCURATE ARINZE: Chidom has connected on 38.1 percent of the 42 3-pointers he's attempted and has gone 6 for 10 over his last three games.
+He's also converted 58.8 percent of his free throws this season.

-ACCOUNTING FOR ASSISTS: The Tritons have recently used assists to create buckets more often than the Highlanders.
-UC San Diego has an assist on 53 of 81 field goals (65.4 percent) over its previous three games while UC Riverside has assists on 48 of 80 field goals (60 percent) during its past three games.
+STREAK STATS: UC Riverside has won its last three road games, scoring 79 points, while allowing 59.7 per game.

-DID YOU KNOW: The UC Riverside defense has allowed only 61.1 points per game to opponents, which is the 10th-lowest figure in the country.
-The UC San Diego offense has produced just 69.4 points through 11 games (ranked 221st among Division I teams).
+DID YOU KNOW: The UC Riverside defense has allowed only 62 points per game to opponents, which is the 15th-lowest figure in the country.
+The UC San Diego offense has averaged just 69.8 points through 12 games (ranked 206th among Division I teams).

 ———